As a sole trader, tax returns can be a headache to complete. That’s because you need to:

 At tax time, it’s important to get your business revenue right.
 You need accurate numbers, and cash flow correctly calculated and backed up by your client invoices.

 If you’ve mixed personal and business expenses, it’ll be a lot harder to figure out what was a business expense and what wasn’t.
-With a separate business bank account, it’s very easy to track it all.
+With a separate business account, it’s very easy to track it all.

 One of the trickiest parts of managing taxes as a sole trader is estimating how much you need to save every month for taxes.
 You don’t want June 30th to come around and realise that you spent the money that you were supposed to save for taxes.